codebyhyuk/TikTok-TechJam-2025/README.md

     ```

 ## How to Reproduce Results
-Simply run the `final_ml_pipeline.ipynb` from top to bottom to reproduce the results displayed in the video demonstration.
+Simply run the `final_ml_pipeline.ipynb` from top to bottom to reproduce the results displayed in the video demonstration ([YouTube Link](https://youtu.be/sQ63Y8omDFU)).

 For a more thorough understanding of the implementation, follow the procedure delineated below: